EMDR Protocols for Substance Use & Problematic Behaviors

 DeTUR: Targeting External Triggers

 The Desensitization of Triggers and Urge Reprocessing (DeTUR) protocol, developed by Popky (2005), is one of the most widely used Addiction Focused EMDR approaches.
-It was designed to address the external triggers — places, people, smells, and situations — that spark cravings and relapse.
+It was designed to address external triggers such as places, people, smells, and situations that spark cravings and relapse.

 Here’s the flow of DeTUR: